 Software keystores can be stored on ASM disk groups or in a regular file system.

 Hardware keystores are in the following categories:

-Oracle Key Vault (OKV) keystores: Oracle Key Vault keystores are Oracle supplied hardware keystores.
+Oracle Key Vault (OKV) keystores: Oracle Key Vault keystores (wallets) are Oracle supplied hardware keystores.
 Oracle Key Vault enables you to centrally manage encryption keys, Oracle keystores, Java kesytores, and credential files.

 Supported Encryption and Integrity Algorithms

-In addition, salt is added by default to plaintext before encryption unless specified otherwise.
+for TDE column encryption, salt is added by default to plaintext before encryption unless specified otherwise.
 You cannot add salt to indexed columns that you want to encrypt.
 For indexed columns, choose the